iankorf/MCB185-2023/README.md

 students learn programming concepts faster than others.
 Some students have more time to study than others.
 For these reasons, not every student will start or end at the same place.
 Your grade will be determined as much by your journey as your destination.
+How exactly does that work?
+Please focus on the journey, not the destination.

 ## Programming Progression ##

 Your development as a programmer will not be linear.
 Some concepts will be easy and others will be hard.
-In order to become a high level programmer, you need to understand about 100 concepts.
-Each of these concepts will make you pause for between 1 minute and forever (seriously, I know programmers who still don't understand pointers).
+In order to become a high level programmer, you need to understand about 100 new concepts.
+Each of these concepts will make you pause for between 1 minute and forever (seriously, I know programmers who still don't understand pointer arithmetic).
 How long you get stuck is partly up to you.
 You might not be able to get to the next level of understanding by yourself.
 The solution is to **ask for help**.
 If you find yourself stuck for more than 30 minutes, stop banging your head against a wall and ask someone for help!
 Every time you ask someone for help, two people win.

-Programming *should* be done in pairs or small groups.
 Unlike most of your other classes, there is no penalty for working with another student.
 In fact, you're encouraged to do so.
-That's how software gets written in the real world.
+Programming *should* be done in pairs or small groups.
+That's how software gets written in the real world, so that's how you should do it in class.
+How does that affect your grade?
+What part of *focus on the journey* did you not understand?

-## Resist ##
+## No Shortcuts ##

+This is foremost a course about *how* to program.
+When faced with a homework problem, such as "compute the descriptive statistics for a set of numbers", you could very easily `import statistics` instead of writing the code yourself.
+In a professional setting, you *should* do that.
+However, the goal here isn't to solve a problem but to learn how to solve a problem.
+For this reason, it's important for you to write your own code.
+Even when you work in a small group, everyone should write their own code.

 Resist copy-paste.
 Typing words helps you remember what you did the next time.
-Copy-paste is one of the greatest sources of programming errors.
+Copy-paste is one of the worst ways to learn how to program.
+Also, copy-paste is one of the greatest sources of silent programming errors.

 There will be times you get stuck and decide to search Stack Overflow or some other generally useful site.
 Resist this temptation.
 All of the programming problems can be solved with the information in the tutorials.
-Every time you look something up instead of thinking for yourself, brain cells die.
+Every time you Google something instead of thinking for yourself or asking for help, brain cells die.

-## Tabs ##
+## Tabs Mandatory ##

 In this course, you must use tabs for left-side indentation.
 No spaces are allowed on the left (but you should use them to align text on the right).
 Your editor may be set up to insert 2 or 4 spaces instead of tabs.
 Turn that off.
-Any program submitted with spaces instead of tabs doesn't count as being submitted.
+Programs with spaces on the left get an automatic F.

 Why is this a rule?

-+ I'm tired of debugging students' indentation errors
 + Helps discourage copy-paste from Internet sources
-+ Tabs rule, spaces drool
++ Indentation errors are annoying
++ The reasons for using spaces are not very convincing

+## Getting Started ##

+Start with Unit0 and work your way up to Unit9.
+What if you don't get all the way to Unit9?
+FFS journey, not destination.

++ Unit 0: Tools of the Trade
++ Unit 1: Basic Unix, Basic Python
++ Unit 2: More Unix, Loops and Conditionals
++ Unit 3: More Loops and Conditionals
++ Unit 4: Lists
++ Unit 5: Functions
++ Unit 6: Files and Argparse
++ Unit 7: Dictionaries
++ Unit 8: Regex
++ Unit 9: Final Project